catseye/yucca/README.markdown

 TODO
 ----

-* Retain whitespace exactly when dumping/transforming a program.
 * Show a warning message if the program contains computed jumps.
+* Show errors in the order they occur in the program.

 Plans
 -----